 This recipe will become your go-to, impress-your-friends-and-relatives Indian dish.
-Mughlai style, rich and regal Murg Musallam may look like a lot of work but the end result is SO worth it.
+Mughlai style rich and regal Murg Musallam may look like a lot of work but the end result is so worth it.
 A Masala roasted chicken with vibrant color and flavor, it is beautiful to serve to a gathering of people.
-Serve Murg Musallam with Naans and a salad or on a bed of Jeera Rice.
+Serve Murg Musallam with naan bread and a salad or on a bed of jeera rice.

 - 2 green chilies

 - 20 cloves garlic

 - 2 3-inch gingers

 - 1 teaspoon garam masala

 - 1 teaspoon red chili powder

 - 6 cardamom pods (large and brown/ badi elaichi)

 - 1 stick cinnamon

 - 1 teaspoon cumin seeds